lightlace/cpp-docs.de-de/docs/standard-library/map-class.md

 ### <a name="parameters"></a>Parameter

-`right` Die Argument-Zuordnung, die Elemente mit dem Ziel-Karte ausgetauscht werden sollen.
+*richtige* das Map-Argument, in dem Elemente mit die zielzuordnung getauscht werden soll.

 ### <a name="remarks"></a>Hinweise